telerik/xaml-docs/controls/raddocking/features/document-host.md

 By design the __HorizontalScrollBarVisibility__ property is disabled and can be visualized either by setting it to __Visible__ or __Auto__ (the arrow buttons will become visible when the space is not enough).

-In addition to this you could also display the __DropDownMenuButton__ that contains a list of all Panes inside the __DocumentHost__.
+In addition to this you could also display the drop down menu button that contains a list of all Panes inside the __DocumentHost__.
 For that purpose the __DropDownDisplayMode__ property could be used:

 #### __XAML__